 School bus safety is a growing concern due to the rise of vehicles illegally passing school buses while stopped.
 In the United States, The National Association of State Directors of Pupil Transportation Services (NASDPTS) conducts an annual survey of stop-arm violations.
-In a press release dated September 8, 2022, NASDPTS states: "In the survey, 79,859 school bus drivers reported that 51,593 vehicles passed their buses illegally on a single day during the 2021-22 school year.
-Given the lower number of drivers participating this year versus our 2019 survey, we think it is helpful to compare the years.
-Adjusting for 100% of the school bus drivers in the U.S., we would have seen just over 232,000 illegal passings in both 2019 and 2022.
-Throughout a 180-day school year, these sample results point to more than 41.8 million violations per year among America's motoring public."
+In a press release dated July 10, 2023, NASDPTS states: "In the survey, 94,581 school bus drivers reported that 62,482 vehicles passed their buses illegally on a single day during the 2022-2023 school year.
+Adjusting for 100% of the school bus drivers in the U.S., we would have seen just over 242,000 illegal passings.
+Projected across a 180-day school year, these sample results point to more than 43.5 million violations per year among America's motoring public.
+As the projected violations for the 2021-2022 school year were 41.8 million, we continue to see the problem of the illegal passing of stopped school buses increase."